RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 3U3B_0111_0001.pdb  3U3B_0112_0001.pdb  3U3B_0114_0001.pdb  3U3B.pdb  archives  job_def.xml  mpi_0  mpi_1  mpi_10  mpi_11  mpi_2  mpi_3  mpi_4  mpi_5  mpi_6  mpi_7  mpi_8  mpi_9  score.sc.1  score.sc.2
 ```

-####Getting Intermediate State
+####Getting Intermediate States

-So we have 3 output files as expected.
+We have 3 output files as expected.
-Let's pretend we have looked at all 3 and 3U3B_0112_0001.pdb has some special trait,
+Let's pretend we have looked at all 3 and 3U3B_0112_0001.pdb has some special trait we are interested in.
-so we want to look at the snapshots of the trajectory that created that file.
+We want to look at the snapshots of the trajectory that created that file,
+but first we need to figure out which archives we need to look at.
 To do so, look at the end of the output of the head node as follows:

 ```sh